sibasispadhi/agentic-cloud-optimizer/README.md

 **🔬 Proof-of-Concept: Autonomous AI agents for Java microservice optimization**

 > **⚠️ PROOF OF CONCEPT** - This is a working demo that showcases autonomous optimization technology.
-It currently optimizes its own built-in demo API.
+It can optimize both its built-in demo API and external HTTP REST APIs.
 See [Current Limitations](#current-limitations) for details.

 > **👉 New to this project?
 [Start Here →](docs/START_HERE.md)** (15-minute quick start)